Coexisting with Local Communities

 Basic Concept

 The Tsubaki Group’s manufacturing and sales bases extend to 26 countries and regions across the world.
-We not only contribute to society through our business activities but also understand cultures and laws and regulations that differ by country and region and carry out a host of activities rooted in local communities as members of those communities.
-(In the fiscal year ended March 31, 2021, many activities were cancelled as a result of the COVID-19 pandemic.)
+We not only contribute to society through our business activities but also understand cultures and laws and regulations that differ by country and region and carry out a wide range of activities rooted in local communities as members of those communities.

 Initiatives in Japan